actioninja/refpack-rs/README.md

 A rust crate for compressing and decompressing data in the RefPack format utilized by many EA games of the early 2000s

-More details on the refpack format can be found at [the niotso wiki](http://wiki.niotso.org/RefPack)
+More details on the refpack format can be found at [the niotso wiki](http://wiki.niotso.org/RefPack).
+The short explanation is that RefPack is a compression scheme loosely based on LZ77 compression.

 The [Original Refpack Implementation](http://download.wcnews.com/files/documents/sourcecode/shadowforce/transfer/asommers/mfcapp_src/engine/compress/RefPack.cpp) was referenced to ensure proper compatibility